Boris Pasternak: Olga Ivinskaya

 In 1948, Pasternak advised Ivinskaya to resign her job at Novy Mir, which was becoming extremely difficult due to their relationship.
 In the aftermath, Pasternak began to instruct her in translating poetry.
-In time, they began to refer to her apartment on Potapov Street as, "Our Shop."
+In time, they began to refer to her apartment on Potapov Street as, "Our Shop".

 On the evening of 6 October 1949, Ivinskaya was arrested at her apartment by the KGB.
 Ivinskaya relates in her memoirs that, when the agents burst into her apartment, she was at her typewriter working on translations of the Korean poet Won Tu-Son.
 Her apartment was ransacked and all items connected with Pasternak were piled up in her presence.
 Ivinskaya was taken to the Lubyanka Prison and repeatedly interrogated, where she refused to say anything incriminating about Pasternak.
 At the time, she was pregnant with Pasternak's child and had a miscarriage early in her ten-year sentence in the GULAG.

-Upon learning of his mistress' arrest, Pasternak telephoned Liuisa Popova and asked her to come at once to Gogol Boulevard.
+Upon learning of his mistress' arrest, Pasternak telephoned Luisa Popova and asked her to come at once to Gogol Boulevard.
 She found him sitting on a bench near the Palace of Soviets Metro Station.
 Weeping, Pasternak told her, "Everything is finished now.
 They've taken her away from me and I'll never see her again.
 It's like death, even worse."

 According to Ivinskaya, "After this, in conversation with people he scarcely knew, he always referred to Stalin as a 'murderer.'
 Talking with people in the offices of literary periodicals, he often asked: 'When will there be an end to this freedom for lackeys who happily walk over corpses to further their own interests?'
 He spent a good deal of time with Akhmatova—who in those years was given a very wide berth by most of the people who knew her.
 He worked intensively on the second part of Doctor Zhivago."

 In a 1958 letter to a friend in West Germany, Pasternak wrote, "She was put in jail on my account, as the person considered by the secret police to be closest to me, and they hoped that by means of a gruelling interrogation and threats they could extract enough evidence from her to put me on trial.
 I owe my life, and the fact that they did not touch me in those years, to her heroism and endurance."

 Translating Goethe

 Pasternak's translation of the first part of Faust led him to be attacked in the August 1950 edition of Novy Mir.
 The critic accused Pasternak of distorting Goethe's "progressive" meanings to support "the reactionary theory of 'pure art'", as well as introducing aesthetic and individualist values.
-In a subsequent letter to the daughter of Marina Tsvetaeva, Pasternak explained that the attack was motivated by the fact that the supernatural elements of the play, which Novy Mir considered, "irrational," had been translated as Goethe had written them.
+In a subsequent letter to the daughter of Marina Tsvetaeva, Pasternak explained that the attack was motivated by the fact that the supernatural elements of the play, which Novy Mir considered, "irrational", had been translated as Goethe had written them.
 Pasternak further declared that, despite the attacks on his translation, his contract for the second part had not been revoked.